- Brand name

 Your doctor will discuss the benefits and risks of using EYEZEP during breastfeeding.

 Tell your doctor or pharmacist if you have or have had any medical conditions, especially the following:

 - Kidney disease

-Tell your doctor if you are wearing contact lenses.
+Tell your doctor or pharmacist if you are wearing contact lenses.

 If you have not told your doctor or pharmacist about any of the above, tell them before you start using EYEZEP.